mantik-ai/tutorials/tutorials/containers/README.md

 ### Known problems

-Some options from Docker can not be mapped to the Apptainer logic.
+Some options from Docker cannot be mapped to the Apptainer logic.
 For a detailed explanation
 [see here](https://apptainer.org/user-docs/master/singularity_and_docker.html#differences-and-limitations-vs-docker).